Skip to content

 PLEASE NOTE:

 This article concerns approaches to the eradication specifically of FGM.
-I am also categorically opposed to MGM, but that is not the focus of this particular piece.
+I am also categorically opposed to MGM, but that is not the focus of this particular piece, except if in any specifics as discussed above.

 Discussion of the general issues re M/FGM will not be published unless they are posted on these dedicated pages.
 Thanks.